Princess Nina of Greece and Denmark: Career

+Vista Jet

 Flohr worked as the creative director of VistaJet, a private jet company founded by her father, until 2016.
 She collaborated with Moncler on cabin crew uniforms and worked with Nobu Matsuhisa to create deluxe menus for airplanes.
 Flohr also introduced an organic skincare and cosmetics line, toiletries from California, bespoke Italian linens, and duck-down duvets for the airline.
 She also partnered with Heywood Hill to provide books for the airline.
 As a branding concept, Flohr had $45 million Bombardier jets' tail fins painted with graffiti.